nodecosmos/nodecosmos_server/README.md

 * ### Clients (ATM `App.rs` but to be moved to `clients/`) They represent data structures that are alive during program runtime.
-They are usually related in one way or another to external services sessions: e.g. ScyllaDb, Redis, ElasticSearch, etc. But we can also use them for internal services.
+They are usually related in one way or another to external services sessions: e.g. ScyllaDb, Redis, ElasticSearch, etc.
-  E.g. mailer, logger, etc.
 * ### Actions (`api/`)
   They represent entry point of the request.
 They are responsible for parsing request or triggering model or model-segment specific logic and returning the response.